foxie-arctic/Paper-Daily/Paper-Daily.md

 Next, we use a pretrained text-to-image model to transform a pair of captions (referring to the image before and after the edit) into a pair of images.

-We therefore use Prompt-to-Prompt, a recent method aimed at encouraging multiple generations from a text-to-image diffusion model to be similar.
+We therefore use __Prompt-to-Prompt__, a recent method aimed at encouraging multiple generations from a text-to-image diffusion model to be similar.
 This is done through borrowed cross attention weights in some number of denoising steps.

 For instance, changes of larger magnitude, such as those which change large-scale image structure (e.g., moving objects around, replacing with objects of different shapes), may require less similarity in the generated image pair.
 Fortunately, Prompt-to-Prompt has as a parameter that can control the similarity between the two images: the fraction of denoising steps p with shared attention weights.
 Unfortunately, identifying an optimal value of p from only the captions and edit text is difficult.
 We therefore generate 100 sample pairs of images per caption-pair, each with a random p \~ U(0.1, 0.9), and filter these samples by using a CLIP-based metric: the directional similarity in CLIP space.
 Performing this filtering not only helps maximize the diversity and quality of our image pairs, but also makes our data generation more robust to failures of Prompt-to-Prompt and Stable Diffusion.